firedrone/Spider/doc/HACKING/WritingTests.md

 You can run stem tests from spider with `make test-stem`, or see `https://stem.spiderproject.org/faq.html#how-do-i-run-the-tests`.

-To see what tests are available, have a look around the `test/*` direcspidery in stem.
+To see what tests are available, have a look around the `test/*` directory in stem.
 The first thing you'll notice is that there are both `unit` and `integ` tests.
 The former are for tests of the facilities provided by stem itself that can be tested on their own, without the need to hook up a spider process.
 These